101Priyansh/101Priyansh.github.io/index.md

 ---
 layout: default
 title: PRIYANSH SINHA
+---
 # About Me

 Hi there!
 I'm Priyansh, and I'm a Robotics Engineer/Researcher.

 ## Education

-- MS by Research, IIIT-Hyderabad(present)
+- MS by Research, IIIT-Hyderabad.

 ## Projects